dumbPy/SceneR2/README.md

 * Clone the repo with `git clone https://github.com/dumbPy/SceneR2.git`
 * Let `<prefix>` be the path where you cloned this git repo.
 * Change directory to repo with `cd <prefix>/SceneR2`
 * Clone the anaconda environment with `conda env update`.
-If that does not work i.e., if conda doesn't find the environment.txt by itself, execute `conda env -f environment.txt update`.
+If that does not work i.e., if conda doesn't find the environment.yml by itself, execute `conda env -f environment.yml update`.
 This would take some time to download all the packages inside a new conda environment `scener2-env`.
 * Once new package environment is made, activate it with `conda activate scener2-env`
 * Now download the yolov3 weights-
 ```